Making the Most of Organizational Resources

 - Is it easy for your competitors to duplicate the resource?

 - Does the resource have an easily available substitute that competitors can use?

 - If substitutes are available, can they provide the same level of customer satisfaction and loyalty?

 - Is it likely that new entrants to the market will be able to develop better or cheaper products that can replace your product?

-- Do you have the right kind of workforce to make the most of these assets?
-Do your compensation packages attract and retain the kind of people you need?
+- Do you have the right kind of workforce to make the most of your assets?

-Having identified your key resources, you then need to think about what you need to do to protect them, and what you can do to make better use of them.
+When you've identified your key resources, think about what you need to do to protect them, and what you can do to make better use of them.

 - Does your company give proper focus to the resource?